 One of the main ways we engage with investors is by responding to their socially responsible investment questions through our submission to the Dow Jones Sustainability Index (DJSI), CDP Climate Change Program, FTSE4Good, and Newsweek Green Ranking.
 We also actively engage in MSCI ESG & Sustainalytics questionnaires.
-What they told us and what we are doing:

-- We continue to engage with DJSI and CDP on how to improve our performance.
-In 2019, we were ranked third in our industry for DJSI. - We recognize that investors are able to make more informed investment decisions based on our submissions.
-In 2019, we continued to make our CDP submission public to improve transparency for SRI investors and analysts; we achieved a C score as part of CDP's Climate Change Program.
+• We continue to engage with DJSI and CDP on how to improve our performance.
+In 2020, we received 67 points in the DJSI World Index in our industry, placing us in the 97th percentile.

+We recognize that investors are able to make more informed investment decisions based on our submissions.
+In 2020, we continued to make our CDP submission public to improve transparency for SRI investors and analysts; we achieved a A- score, putting us in the leadership category as part of CDP's Climate Change Program.